Cinfig/Microbiome---WGS---FIM/README.md

       g, While the script is running, multiple csv files are saved.
 For example, the above mentioned MGYS00000465 study has 40 samples.

+         The runtime of the script to pull species and go-slim composition data of the 40 samples and save the .csv output files is 8 minutes.

          One csv file containing the relative abundance will be saved per unique sample ID: